-Priming your website and content for Search engines is crucial.
+Priming your website and content for Search Engines is crucial.
 The traffic is free and if you consistently do the correct things, it’s guaranteed to grow month after month.

 …and when the traffic’s free and takes little effort, it’s so much sweeter.

 You may have noticed that I’ve aimed the term ‘Organic Traffic’ specifically at Google, even though there are tons of other search engines.

 Yep, Google are so far ahead, we’d be stupid to concentrate our efforts on anybody else, especially when you consider:

 - Baidu and YANDEX RU have a combined 2.2% of the market.
-They are primed for China users and I would not consider this our target market (yet, plans for world domination coming soon).
+They are primed for Chinese users and I would not consider this our target market (yet, plans for world domination coming soon).

 - The other search engines use similar measurements to these Google ranking factors so, by aiming for the best, we’re actually hitting all.